Updated: Nov 7

 Place beer in the correct spot for delivery/pick-up

 Don’t trust me; trust the data.
 Service Physics and our partners have been collecting labor utilization data since day one of our company’s inception.
-Labor utilization is a common practice in industrial engineering, but it is a less common approach in the service industry, which we picked up from our experience at Starbucks.
+Labor utilization is a common practice in industrial engineering, but it is a less common approach in the service industry.
 It leverages work sampling to determine the percentage of time people are actively engaged in service activity, vs. walking, vs. idle.

 When we start working with a new partner, the baseline level of labor utilization at peak (in all but one example) is below 50%.
 There is a lot of range across the various parts of the operation, wherein some parts of the operation are higher and some lower, but at a systemic level, waste is overtaking and interrupting the great experience that could be provided to customers and the return on labor investment that could be provided to owners.